aap007freak/EndlessATC_EBBR/readme.md

 * **EBBR**
 	* Arrivals call at FL80 everywhere, instead of FL60 at FLO, FL110 at KERKY, etc. this is a limitation of the game, that can't be fixed.
 	* Departures need to be climbed FL110 instead of FL70.
 This is (afaik) a bug in the game, and should be fixed soon.
 	* When reaching higher skill levels, arrivals spawn really close to eachother and clog up the airspace around ANT and FLO.
-In Endless ATC, there is no "radar controller" that sequences the arrivals before entering you airspace.
+In Endless ATC, there is no "radar controller" that sequences the arrivals before entering your airspace.
 This is how the game is coded.
 * **EBCI**
 	* Arrival routings are incorrect.
 Endless ATC only allows one inbound VOR for secondary airports.
 [The routing BUB - NIVOR - GSY and the B-Arrivals](https://ops.skeyes.be/html/belgocontrol_static/eaip/eAIP_Main/graphics/eAIP/EBCI_STAR01_v10.pdf) can't be implemented.
 	* Arrivals call at FL90.
 This is a bug in Endless ATC.
 * **EBAW**

 Notice other bugs or issues?
-Please open an issue on [issue on github](https://github.com/aap007freak/EndlessATC_EBBR/issues).
+Please open an [issue on github](https://github.com/aap007freak/EndlessATC_EBBR/issues).
 ## Credits
 All coordinates and other information with respect to EBBR where directly taken from the [eAIP](https://ops.skeyes.be/html/belgocontrol_static/eaip/eAIP_Main/html/index-en-GB.html).